Victor-Y-Fadeev/Contributions-Importer-From-Gitlab/README.md

 Create a mock repository named `gitlab-contributions` in your account.
 Strongly recommended to use a private repository.
-Then fork [this](https://github.com/Victor-Y-Fadeev/Contributions-Importer-From-Gitlab) repository and set [GitHub Secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets).
+Then fork [this](https://github.com/Victor-Y-Fadeev/Contributions-Importer-From-Gitlab) repository and set up [GitHub Secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets).
 Go to repository `Settings` -> `Security` -> `Secrets` -> `Actions` -> `New repository secret`:
 - `ACCESS_TOKEN` - your Github personal access token
 - `GITLAB_SERVER_URL` - line-separated list of your GitLab servers, including protocol and port